jonalmeida/jonalmeida.github.com/content/til/2025-11-07-jj-rebase-all.md

 ~~I haven't learnt how to make aliases accept params with it yet, so this will have to do for now.~~

-Update: After a bit of searching, it seems that today, this is only possible by wrapping it in a shell script.
+Update: After a bit of searching, it seems that today this is only possible by [wrapping it in a shell script][1].
 Based on the examples in [the jj documentation][0] an alias would look like this:

 ```toml
 [aliases]